baaziznasser/pywinmm/README.md

 * status (get the current status)
 * stop (stop the player or the recorder)
 * unload (unload the player or the recorder)
+* PlaySound (play a wav from file or resource)
+* MessageBeep (play a beep using system regestered wavs)
+* Beep (play a beep using a frequency and time by MS)

 an other functions will be aded soon.